Yordan-Ramchev/Yordan-Ramchev/README.md

 ### Hello there 👋

-My name is Yordan and I am a software engineer at MentorMate.
+My name is Yordan, and I am a software engineer at MentorMate.
 I am doing my best to support Vue.js ecosystem in my spare time :)

 Thank you for stopping by!